 Employment research firms have estimated there are more than one million internships that employ college students each year, half of them unpaid, according to published reports.

 In his ruling on Tuesday, Judge William H. Pauley III wrote that two undergraduate interns on the film "Black Swan" had done the same work as regular employees, without gaining any educational benefit that could be applied as college credit.
-The parent company, 20th Century Fox, intends to appeal the decision.

 The successful lawsuit by the two interns -- one of them, Eric Glatt, an M.B.A. degree-holder from Case Western Reserve University -- stated that their duties included making travel plans for other workers, tracking purchase orders, assembling office furniture, taking out garbage, answering phones and collecting lunch orders.

 Glatt compared his internship to an accounting clerk, filing paperwork and ferrying cash between the production office and the film set.

 So much for the supposed glamour of show business.
 But this scut work is frequently performed by entry level employees who are glad to have their first paying position as a foothold in the industry.

 It's easier to justify the use of free labor on a temporary basis at a struggling nonprofit.
 At a larger operation, and certainly at a for-profit business, the practice becomes questionable.

 The judge advocated using U.S. Labor Department guidelines for unpaid internships -- they should not be to the immediate advantage of the employer, the work must parallel the vocational training given in an educational environment, the intern must benefit from the experience and the duties cannot supplant those of a regular paid employee.

 Judge Pauley dismissed as mostly irrelevant the justification that unpaid interns may receive academic credit.